twuerker/advent_2017/src/main/scala/adventofcode/solution/day01/README.md

  - 123123 produces 12.
  - 12131415 produces 4.

-What is the solution to your new captcha?
+What is the adventofcode.solution to your new captcha?

 --- Input ---